golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-0-hello-world.md

 ```

-Our `start` function is responsible for starting a background process on the provider's exe unit.
+Our `start` function is responsible for starting a background process on the provider's ExeUnit.
 In the case of `DateService` this process is going to be the following shell command:

 ```bash
 while true; do date > /golem/work/date.txt; sleep 5; done &
 ```

 The above command has its placeholders substituted with their actual default values.
-When run in the provider's exe unit, this will keep rewriting the file `/golem/work/date.txt` with the output of `date` every 5 seconds.
+When run in the provider's ExeUnit, this will keep rewriting the file `/golem/work/date.txt` with the output of `date` every 5 seconds.

 The file `/golem/work/date.txt` will be our source of data which we'll later on read in our service's `run` function.